 While both books have sexual content, in 1984 it is shorter and boring – there isn’t much pleasure taken in it.
 (And that’s the point; the government doesn’t want sexual ties creating divided loyalties, so they’ve done what they can to make it boring).
 A great G-rated 1954 film-version does away with the sexual content, so it could be shared with older teens with little worry, while the book might require more maturity.

 But Brave New World, with its focus on the enticements of pleasure, has more sexual content, and while it’s still not explicit, it might be something that a hormone-riddled teen boy could struggle with.
-The rating site Common Sense Media (family-friendly, but not specifically Christian) suggests that 1984 is for 16 and up, and Brave New World would be for 14 and up, but I would reverse those and maybe even hold off Brave New World for college-age and up.
+The rating site Common Sense Media (family-friendly, but not specifically Christian) suggests that 1984 is for 16 and up, and Brave New World would be for 14 and up, but I would reverse those and maybe even hold off Brave New World for Grade 12 and up.
 (Interestingly, the kid’s reviews on Common Sense Media also rates Brave New World as more problematic than 1984).

 Other warnings worth hearing